daisy21107/ibm-weather-art/README.md

 ## 🔑 Fill in your API keys

-Create `.env` in the repo root and add the credentials you obtained from each provider:
+An empty `.env` will be created in the repo root by executing `./setup.sh` and add the credentials you obtained from each provider manually:

 ```ini
 GUARDIAN_KEY=